 The Pop-a-Shot Community

-You don’t have to be some big-time pro, headquarters scoring champ or Guinness World Record-holding bucket machine to throw up a bomb score on your arcade basketball game, though.
+You don’t have to be some big-time pro, headquarters scoring champ, or Guinness World Record-holding bucket machine to throw up a bomb score on your arcade basketball game, though.
 Every game mode, every garage or basement, every neighborhood bar, and every play style has its own competitors who fight for the bragging rights of holding the top score.
-If that 47 you just on hung on your neighbor is the big score in your house, then congratulations; you’re the big dog on campus and you get the strut that goes with it.
-There is no unified Pop-a-Shot champion…yet.
+If that 47 you just on hung on your neighbor is the high score in your house, then congratulations; you’re the big dog on campus and you get the strut that goes with it.
+There is no unified Pop-A-Shot champion…yet.

 We challenge you to put your best basketball skills forward and beat these guys (or at least try).
 Are you one of the next Pop-A-Shot champions?
 Let us know by tagging us @popashot or use #popashot.
 This page will be continue to be updated; if you impress, you and your score could be featured here as well.
 Get shooting and don’t forget: “The object of the game is put the ball into the basket!”